inspired chocolate… | by mayhawk.

 Mayhawk is a small company with a distinctive British identity and a strong reputation for innovation and craftsmanship.
-We’ve created an environment where we can make a stunning chocolate from developing our own ideas and then use it to design hand-crafted products which enable us to tell our story.
+We’ve worked very hard to create an environment at our production facility where we can make a genuinely better bean-to-bar chocolate from developing our own ideas.

 Our drive comes from our belief that people who are really serious about working with chocolate should make their own chocolate.
-We forgo cocoa-liquor and coverture made by other companies, instead we work with raw-materials, making and using our own chocolate.
+We forgo cocoa-liquor and coverture made by other companies, instead we work with natural raw-materials, making and using our own chocolate – and we put our efforts into making only the best chocolate.

-At Mayhawk we only use cocoa-beans (the highest grade – fine flavour cacao) and natural, high-quality ingredients, with less unrefined-sugar, so that the flavour of the chocolate becomes the focus of what we make.
+At Mayhawk we use the highest grade cocoa-beans, (fine flavour cacao) and natural, high-quality ingredients, with less unrefined-sugar, so that the flavour of the chocolate becomes the entire focus of what we make.
+However, great chocolate can take many forms, and there’s no one flavour profile that we’re after, but we want every bar of our chocolate to be delicious and, at times, provocative and unexpected.

 By circumventing traditional sourcing channels, making and designing all our chocolate products bean-to-bar in-house, and engaging with customers directly, we’re able to provide a higher-quality, better-tasting, ethically-sourced chocolate.